Once the diagnosis is confirmed, the outlook for most children who receive treatment for ADHD is encouraging.

 While there is no specific cure for ADHD, but there are many treatment options available.

-Each child's treatment must be tailored to meet his or her individual needs, starting with target outcomes for behavior.
+Each child's ADHD treatment plan must be tailored to meet his or her individual needs, starting with target outcomes for behavior.

 Treatment for ADHD uses the same principles that are used to treat other chronic conditions like asthma or diabetes.
 Long-term planning is needed because these conditions are not cured.
 Families must manage them on an ongoing basis.
 In the case of ADHD, schools and other caregivers must also be involved in managing the condition.